Files / Russia

 Document Introduction

-This report is based on the complete text of the testimony delivered by the Ukrainian Congress Committee of America (UCCA) at the January 15, 2025, Senate Foreign Relations Committee hearing for Secretary of State nominee Marco A. Rubio.
-As an umbrella organization with an 85-year history representing the interests of over 2 million Ukrainian Americans, the testimony systematically articulates the Ukrainian-American community's position, rationale, and specific policy requests regarding continued U.S. support for Ukraine's resistance against Russia's full-scale aggression.
+This report is based on the complete text of the testimony delivered by the Ukrainian Congress Committee of America (UCCA) at the Senate Foreign Relations Committee hearing for Secretary of State nominee Marco A. Rubio on January 15, 2025.
+As an umbrella organization with an 85-year history representing the interests of over 2 million Ukrainian Americans, UCCA's testimony systematically presents the Ukrainian-American community's stance, rationale, and specific policy demands regarding continued U.S. support for Ukraine's resistance against Russia's full-scale invasion.

-The report begins by clarifying its core argument: a strong, democratic, and independent Ukraine aligns with U.S. national security interests and is consistent with its tradition of supporting individual liberty and self-determination.
-The testimony reviews the history of aggression, from Russia's initial invasion of Crimea and the Donbas in 2014 to its launch of a full-scale war in 2022 to prevent Ukraine's integration into the Euro-Atlantic community.
-The report analyzes Russia's war within a broader global security framework, noting that its imperial "Russian World" policy and its multi-vector destabilization actions targeting NATO constitute the most severe threat to the rules-based international order since World War II.
+The report begins by establishing its core argument: a strong, democratic, and independent Ukraine aligns with U.S. national security interests and is consistent with America's tradition of supporting individual liberty and self-determination.
+The testimony reviews the history of aggression, from Russia's initial invasion of Crimea and the Donbas in 2014 to its launch of a full-scale war in 2022 aimed at preventing Ukraine's integration into the Euro-Atlantic community.
+The report analyzes Russia's war within a broader global security framework, arguing that its implementation of a "Russian World" imperial policy and its multi-vector destabilization campaign against NATO constitute the most severe threat to the rules-based international order since World War 2.

-The testimony provides a detailed assessment of the leading role the United States has played since the conflict's outbreak, including sanctions against Russia and the provision of over $60 billion in security assistance to Ukraine.
-The report emphasizes that such aid is not only vital for Ukraine's survival but also acknowledges Ukraine's geostrategic importance in the global security landscape, while providing strategic benefits by revitalizing the U.S. domestic defense industrial base.
-The report further reveals the international dimensions of the conflict, pointing out that China, through its "no limits" partnership and massive support for Russia's defense industrial base, has become a critical "enabler" of Russia's war; Iran provides direct military support through ballistic missiles and thousands of "Shahed" drones; and signs of potential involvement by North Korean troops indicate the further internationalization of the conflict, forming an increasingly powerful "axis of aggressors."
+The testimony provides a detailed assessment of the United States' leading role since the conflict's outbreak, including sanctions against Russia and the provision of over 60 billion dollars in security assistance to Ukraine.
+The report emphasizes that such aid is not only vital for Ukraine's survival but also acknowledges Ukraine's geostrategic importance within the global security landscape, while yielding strategic benefits by revitalizing the U.S. domestic defense industrial base.
+The report further reveals the international dimensions of the conflict, identifying China—through its "no-limits" partnership and substantial support for Russia's defense industrial base—as a critical enabler of Russia's war effort.
+Iran provides direct military support with ballistic missiles and thousands of Shahed drones, while signs of potential involvement by North Korean forces indicate the conflict's further internationalization, forming an increasingly potent axis of aggressors.

-Finally, the report concludes that Ukraine's victory carries profound geostrategic implications for the global order.
-Compromising with authoritarian aggression would embolden authoritarian regimes worldwide and endanger freedom movements, while a decisive Ukrainian victory would be a powerful affirmation of the durability and vitality of democratic values.
-For the United States, supporting Ukraine aligns with its broader strategic interests in upholding the rules-based international order and preventing the rise of revisionist powers, representing an investment in a stable, secure, and democratic world.
+In conclusion, the report summarizes that Ukraine's victory carries profound geostrategic implications for the global order.
+Compromising with authoritarian aggression would embolden autocratic regimes worldwide and endanger freedom movements.
+Conversely, a decisive Ukrainian victory serves as a powerful affirmation of the durability and vitality of democratic values.
+For the United States, supporting Ukraine aligns with its broader strategic interests of upholding the rules-based international order and preventing the rise of revisionist powers.
+It is an investment in a stable, secure, and democratic world.